ds220/SecureSystemsAdministration_2022/README.md

-# Contributions to group project for Secure Systems Administration module.
+# Contributions to group project for Secure Systems Administration module from 2022.